 It is worth noting here that dplyr is part of the Tidyverse package.
 This package is super useful because it comes with other awesome packages such as ggplot2 (see how to create a scatter plot in R with ggplot2, for example), readr, and tibble.
 To name a few!
 That said.
 Let’s create some example data to practice dropping duplicate records from!

 Now, to practice removing duplicate rows and columns we need some data.
 Here’s some data with two duplicated rows and two duplicated columns:

 # Creating a data frame: example_df <- data.frame(FName = c('Steve', 'Steve', 'Erica', 'John', 'Brody', 'Lisa', 'Lisa', 'Jens'), LName = c('Johnson', 'Johnson', 'Ericson', 'Peterson', 'Stephenson', 'Bond', 'Bond', 'Gustafsson'), Age = c(34, 34, 40, 44, 44, 51, 51, 50), Gender = c('M', 'M', 'F', 'M', 'M', 'F', 'F', 'M'), Gender = c('M', 'M', 'F', 'M', 'M', 'F', 'F', 'M'))Code language: R (r)

 Note, it is also possible to convert a list to dataframe in R. That said, the data frame has 8 rows and 5 columns (we can use the

 dim() function to see this).
 Here’s the data frame with the duplicate rows and columns:

-Most of the time, of course, we import our data from an external source.
+Most of the time, we import our data from an external source.
 See the following posts for more information:

 - R Excel Tutorial: How to Read and Write xlsx files in R